 Peter, Marissa, Cody, Kelley, Greg, Sydney and AJ

 What it is: A Holocaust survivor recently watched the recreation of her rescue in virtual reality, and as you might imagine, it was a poignant digital experience that demonstrates the genre's transformative potential.
-LIFE VR produced the VR companion piece for the upcoming PBS documentary "Defying the Nazis: The Sharps' War," which depicts the 1940 journey of the Excambion, a ship that transported child refugees from Nazi-occupied France to the United States via Portugal.
+LIFE VR produced the Virtual Reality companion piece for the upcoming PBS documentary "Defying the Nazis: The Sharps' War," which depicts the 1940 journey of the Excambion, a ship that transported child refugees from Nazi-occupied France to the United States via Portugal.
 Amelie Diamant-Holmstrom, then aged 13, was one of Excambion's 29 child passengers, and watched the VR recreation this past summer.
 Her reaction, depicted in the video at this link, is a must-see.

 Why it's important: Virtual reality is a powerful tool that can help us heal the wounds of our past.
 On an individual basis, we've seen how VR therapy can help treat depression, PTSD and anxiety; however, this application shows VR can also help cultures around the world process and heal from horrific historical events.
-Join the Discussion

 Spotted by Elijah Allan-Blitz

 What it is: Meet Hortum machina, B, the self-driving and self-cultivating garden designed by the University College London's (UCL) Interactive Architecture Lab.
 Hortum machina, B is made up of a robotic aluminum network of electrodes that monitors the garden's physiological responses to the environment.
-Using data gathered, the structure is then able to propel itself towards sunlight and to areas with lower air polution.
+Using data gathered, the structure is then able to propel itself towards sunlight and to areas with lower air pollution.
 The mobile ecosystem was tested in London in hopes to expand the city's green space to new terrain.

 Why it's important: As Peter has previously mentioned, as more people interact with robots, we must rethink the interfaces, rules and behaviors we exhibit around these technologies as they become more commonplace in our lives.
 How might people respond to the emergence of self-driving gardens in comparison to autonomous cars or delivery robots?
-Join the Discussion

 Spotted by Marconi Pereira